Application Deadline:23 July 2021

 As part of the studentship, applicants are required to identify and work with a mentor at an ACU member university in a country other than their own.
 This should be an expert in a subject linked to the applicant’s subject of research, who will be able to provide support and advice during the studentship.
 Before applying, applicants are encouraged to informally approach at least one potential mentor and, if their application is successful, will then be required to obtain a letter of support from their mentor to agree to the mentorship before their studentship is confirmed.

 The mentor will be expected to hold a minimum of two virtual meetings with the student during the period of the studentship.
 They will be expected to be in contact with the student by email to share their experiences in their relevant field, provide advice around publishing, events and trends in their field, and to challenge and empower the student to consider new ways of thinking.

-The mentor will also be expected to contribute to either the podcast or the article and will be paid an honorarium of GBP 500, payable at the end of the studentship.
+The mentor will also be expected to contribute to either the podcast or the article submitted by the student (see post-studentship requirements section below for more information) and will be paid an honorarium of GBP 500, payable at the end of the studentship.
 Mentors must read and abide by the mentor code of conduct guidelines.

 How to apply

-As part of the application, applicants should submit:
+As part of the application, you should submit:

 - A CV

 - The work you plan to carry out during the studentship, in non-technical language